Postpartum Birth Control

 The implant may cause unpredictable bleeding.
 Your periods may be heavier, lighter, or longer.
 Some users experience infrequent periods or bleeding in between periods.
 Other common side effects include mood changes, headaches, acne, and depression.

 The birth control injection contains a type of progestin called depot medroxyprogesterone acetate (DMPA).
 It works by preventing ovulation.
 Your ob-gyn or other health care professional will give you a shot of DMPA in your arm or buttock every 3 months.
-You can get your first shot right after a vaginal or cesarean delivery.
+You can get your first shot right after a vaginal or cesarean birth.

 An injection does not interfere with sex.
 Almost all women are able to use the injection.